The Shade Tree Project

 More that 400 cases of albinos murders in over 26 countries in Africa have been reported.

-Mozambique is the second poorest country in the world and lacks the resources to respond to the needs of people with albinism.
+Mozambique is the second poorest country in the world and lacks the resources to respond to the needs of this under-served and marginalized population.